LucasGerbsch/mgmt467-team6/TeamProject_Team8/docs/ops_runbook.md

 Run Query Template 4 after changing the placeholder project ID to yours, this will prepare a new table for streaming.

 Next, we return to the notebook and run all of the cells under the ML model section.
 Remember to change the project ID to yours.
 Once you’ve run all of the ML model cells, your model is now trained.
+Use ML.EVALUATE to evaluate the model performance.

 Now we begin the streaming pipeline creation.
 In GCP, go to Pub/Sub -> Topics and click “Create topic.”
 Name the topic “citibike-weather-topic” with default settings and create.
 You should have a topic called “citibike-weather-topic” and a subscription called “citibike-weather-sub.”
 Click on the subscription and hit edit.
 Select the delivery type as pull, set message retention to 7 days, and set acknowledgement deadline to 10 seconds.